-Explore the clear blue waters of the British Virgin Islands, the out islands of Bahamas, Kona, Hawaii or the Bahamas.
+Explore the clear blue waters of the British Virgin Islands, the out islands of Bahamas, Kona, Hawaii or the Ionian Sea.
 Enjoy delicious meals and relaxing accommodations after exercising and playing in some of the world’s best open water swimming locations.

 Our trips are designed for swimmers and triathletes of every ability level, fitness to elite.
 You swim your distance at your pace.
 Non-swimming partners, friends, and spouses of our swimming customers are very welcome and can enjoy a wide variety of activities on our trips.

 A SwimVacation is a great way to prepare for a triathlon or open water swimming event….or to just have a fun, active vacation.
 Explore our offerings and start your journey to the best vacation you’ve ever had.